 Acid-Base Theories in Chemistry

-Acids and bases are fundamental chemical concepts that play a vital role in various scientific fields.
-Understanding acid-base theories is essential for comprehending chemical reactions, equilibrium, and the behavior of many substances.
-This guide provides an in-depth exploration of acid-base theories, including:
+Acids and bases are fundamental chemical concepts vital in various scientific fields.
+Understanding acid-base theories is crucial for comprehending chemical reactions, equilibrium, and the behavior of many substances.
+This guide explores acid-base theories in detail, covering:

 - Basic concepts